AvivYaniv/Cortex/README.md

 ## 3. Modules
 ### 3.1.
 Client
 The client is available as `cortex.client`. <br/>
-Client used to upload a `mind` file to server, which is a presentation of telemetry snapshots <br/>
+Client used to upload a `mind` file to server, which is a presentation of telemetry snapshots. <br/>
 1. API:
     ```python
     >>> from cortex.client import upload_sample